-The Association would like to acknowledge the considerable assistance in compiling and updating this Code of Practice provided by other organisations, companies and individuals.
+The Association would like to acknowledge the considerable assistance in compiling and updating this Code of Practice provided by other organizations, companies, and individuals.
 Their help has been invaluable.

-Finally, it is emphasised that ACCIDENTS AND INJURIES ARE PREVENTABLE if everybody is health and safety conscious.
+Finally, it is emphasized that ACCIDENTS AND INJURIES ARE PREVENTABLE if everybody is health and safety conscious.
 Accidents are typically the result of HUMAN ERROR or MECHANICAL FAILURE.

 We can all take steps to prevent these situations arising and improve health and safety standards in the industry.